-2.10.7 How much interest has been earned on the unutilized central assistance lying in the bank account of the State/implementing agencies.
+- 2.10.6 The reasons for slow pace of construction of kitchen cum stores, if applicable. - -Not applicable. - 2.10.7 How much interest has been earned on the unutilized central assistance lying in the bank account of the State/implementing agencies.

 Interest of Rs.
-1.50 crore has been accrued from different MDM A/c against the central assistance.
+1.55 crore has been accrued from different MDM A/c against the central assistance.

 2.10.8 Details of the kitchen cum stores constructed in convergence.
-Details of the agency engaged for the construction of these kitchen cum stores.
+Details of the agency engaged for the construction of these kitchen cum stores.-Not applicable.

--Not applicable.